Helperbird/website/src/pages/help/manage-my-helperbird-pro-subscription.md

 ---
 new: false
 header: true
+updated: true
 layout: templates/new/help/post.html
 title: How to manage my Helperbird Pro subscription
-description: Discover how to manage your Helperbird Pro subscription, from cancel or update your subscription.
+description: Manage your Helperbird Pro subscription efficiently by accessing your account on the Helperbird Manage Page.
+This guide provides straightforward steps for both managing and canceling your subscription, ensuring you have control over your Helperbird experience.
 keywords:
   Dyslexia software, Reading Mode for Google Chrome, Voice typing for chrome, Text to speech for chrome,  text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software,